GoogleCloudPlatform/professional-services/examples/leftshift-validation-to-precommit/README.md

 - `setup.sh`
 - `.oss_dependencies/*` (which can be found in the root directory of your project)

-Then, you must go into your .git/hooks/ folder, and either delete `pre-commit`, or add ".sample" to the end of the filename, which tells git not to run it in the future.
+Then, you must go into your .git/hooks/ folder, and either delete `pre-commit`, or add ".sample" to the end of the filename, which tells Git not to run it in the future.

 ---